feniljain/knowledge-base/programming/README.md

 - Is Parallel Programming Hard, And, If So, What Can You Do About It?: https://mirrors.edge.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook.html
 - Interactive Introduction To CRDTs: https://jakelazaroff.com/words/an-interactive-intro-to-crdts/
 - Rob Pike's 5 Rules of programming: https://users.ece.utexas.edu/~adnan/pike.html
+- Introduction To Low Latency Programming: Minimize Branching And Jumping: https://tech.davidgorski.ca/introduction-to-low-latency-programming-minimize-branching-and-jumping/
+- Fifty Things you can do with a Software Defined Radio: https://blinry.org/50-things-with-sdr/

 ### Tutorials: